Build and Deploy a Single-Page Web Application¶

 - Click the Web Application card.

-- This opens the Create a Web Application pane, where you can specify a name and description for the component.
+- In the Create a Web Application pane, specify a name and description for the component.
 Enter a unique name and description.

 - Go to the GitHub tab.